lillianpetersen/lillianpetersen.github.io/index.md

   </td>
   <td width="60%">
 Thanks for visiting my website!
-I am currently a student at Los Alamos High School, and have competed in science fairs and other competitions for the past four years.
-This year, I placed first at the Intel International Science and Engineering Fair and the Junior Science and Humanities Syposium.
-I love analyzing big datasets to answer big questions about climate, society, and their interactions.
-To see more about my projects, check out my other pages!
+I am currently a student at Los Alamos High School and enjoy computer programming, science, and math.
+My goal is to apply my computer programming skills to issues involving poverty, climate, and disease.
+Over the past five years, my research has focused on climate change, food shortages, malnutrition, and cancer.
+To learn more about my research, check out my other pages.
   </td>
   </tr>
 </table>